olaviken/ArtemisChronos/README.md

 ### Dependencies
 To handle different parts of the project, external libraries and framework was used:
 1. Microsoft.Extension.Configuration.UserSecrets.
-This was used to configure user secrets configuration
+This was used to configure user secrets configuration (https://dotnet.microsoft.com/en-us/).
 2. Newtonsoft.Json was used to handle JSON serialization and deserialization.
-Storing and loading data from the JSON file acting as a storage.
+Storing and loading data from the JSON file acting as a storage (https://www.newtonsoft.com/json).

 ### Project classes
 Besides the MainWindow class in C# WPF software this class is divided into 4 other classes.
 Each with a different problem it solves.
 These classes are as follows: